 The Charivari brand has roots in the party club scene from Detroit in the 80’s, most recently the brand was reinvented as a Music Festival where his signature logo merch is front and center.
 Charivari has the most clothing offerings of all of the Detroit music brands.

 Planet e is Carl Craig’s baby and “Detroit Love” is one of the brands he has toured around the world with.
 You can score plenty of “Detroit Love” merch and other fun Planet e branded clothing like socks Tee-Shirts and other assorted goodies on the site.

 - Shop Planet-e.net

 Axis Records Store

 Jeff Mills is one of the most detail-oriented and meticulous creators in music and film.
 He emerged from his roots in Underground Resistance, (who’s gear can only be purchased IRL in person at Submerge in Detroit) to fuel music projects around the world from residencies at the Lauvre in France to creating soundtracks for the film Metropolis with his label, Axis records… That said, he has a lot of exclusive hidden gems on his website shop, from an exclusive Axis Roadster leather Jacket with Axis logos hidden in the details of the snap buttons, to skateboard decks, tour jackets, T-shirts, and other exclusive boxed musical collectibles.
 You can even find limited-edition drops of collectibles like the Axis lug wrench.

 Aux 88 Store

-AUX 88 has a nice selection of T-shirts and hoodies to help you support one of the original DetroitTechno Bands.
-His site also offers rare box sets of their films and vinyl collectibles.
+AUX 88 has music to help you support one of the original DetroitTechno Bands.
+His site also offers films and vinyl collectibles occasionally.